Teaching people to get horses to do what they want them to.

 - Indoor arena for year-round riding

-- Lesson horse or your own horse
+- Bring your own horse

 I want to thank you for teaching my children horsemanship.
 Not only are they really enjoying themselves, but they are learning so much and are really excited to be learning so much.
 I appreciate also the way in which you are teaching them.